ivan-tkatchev/tab/docs/README.html.md

 `stdev Number -> Real` -- **Note:** this version of this function will mark the returned value to calculate the standard deviation when stored as a value into an existing key of a map.

 `string`
-: Converts an unsigned integer, signed integer or floating-point number to a string.
+: Converts an unsigned integer, signed integer or floating-point number or a byte array to a string.
 Usage:
 `string UInt -> String`
 `string Int -> String`
 `string Real -> String`
+`string Arr[UInt] -> String` -- **Note:** here it is assumed that the array will hold byte (0-255) values.
+Passing in something else is an error.
+This function is not Unicode-aware.

 `sum`
 : Computes a sum of the elements of a sequence or array.